BouncingPixel/Node-Template-Basic-/README.md

 ## Other packages for tasks

 * `async`: highly recommended for async code, though Promises+Bluebird may be used without `async`.
+* `axios`: library for making POST and GET requests with Promise returns.
 * `bluebird`: if using Promises, Bluebird is a top promise implementation.
 Better than the native Promises.
-* `lodash`: useful utility library for data manipulation
 * `csurf`: useful security tool for CSRF protection and others.
 Mostly we just use the CSRF part.
 * `moment`: date and timezone handling library
 * `mongoose`: Mongo ORM